ifad/chronomodel/README.md

  * The history queries are very verbose, they should be factored out using a `FUNCTION`.

- * The migration statements extension is implemented using a Man-in-the-middle class that inherits from the PostgreSQL adapter, and that relies on some private APIs.
-This should be made more maintainable, maybe by requiring the use of `adapter: chronomodel` or `adapter: chrono_postgresql`.

  * The choice of using subqueries instead of [Common Table Expressions](http://www.postgresql.org/docs/9.3/static/queries-with.html) was dictated by the fact that CTEs [currently acts as an optimization fence](http://archives.postgresql.org/pgsql-hackers/2012-09/msg00700.php).